hyper/crypto-openapi/node-sdk/src/openapi/CustomersApi.md

 let body:.CustomersApiRetrieveRequest = {
   // string
-  customerId: "customerId_example",
+  id: "id_example",
   // string | Specifies which fields to populate in the response. (optional)
   expand: "expand_example",
-  // string (optional)
+  // string | The ID of the connected Prism account you are making a request on behalf on. (optional)
   prismAccount: "Prism-Account_example",
 };